lrdawg99/homelight/README.md

 # homelight
 Homelight is a better interface for interior lighting.
-* It has an dead simple interface that predicts what you want to use the lighting to do.
+* It has an dead simple interface that predicts what you want the lighting to do.
 * It adjusts the light color temperature based on the time of day and season to make you feel better.
 * It protects your home when it notices you're away.
 * It responds appropriately to sound and motion around the house.